 How Can I Help My Husband?
 (Contributing to Your Husband’s Healing Environment)

-Don’t neglect your own needs
+page Don’t neglect your own needs

 When you take care of yourself properly, you are actually helping your husband as well.